Barnoldswick railway station

-Barnoldswick has been in the Pendle District of Lancashire since 1974.

 Opening

 The line was built by the Barnoldswick Railway and worked by the Midland Railway from its opening on 8 February 1871.
 The Midland absorbed the Barnoldswick Railway in 1899.

 Layout

 Station area

 The station was at the end of a single line branch with a single platform on which was sited the stone and wood station building.
 The stone part being the original Barnoldswick Company’s building, the wooden parts being added in two stages by the Midland Railway.
 Also on the platform was a swan-necked water crane, originally fed from a large water tank in the coal yard but later connected to the town supply.
 At the opposite end of the platform to Barnoldswick Junction was a level crossing that gave access to the coal yard.
 Steps at the platform end gave access to the level crossing, there being no ramp at this end.
 The level crossing had to be used to run-round any train, the gates being opened & closed by hand.
 It was unusual in that when closed against the railway both gates swung to cover the platform side, the goods yard being left unprotected.